-The water heater must be located to ensure that the location of the flue terminal complies with the requirements of AS/NZS 5601.1.
+The water heater must be located to ensure that the location of the flue terminal complies with the requirements of AS 5601 or AS/NZS 5601.1, as applicable under local regulations.
 As a guide the following requirements are extracted from the Gas Installations Standard.
 The distances are measured along the wall behind the water heater.